Tuberculosis (TB), once called consumption, is a highly infectious disease that primarily affects the lungs.

 - rifampin (Rifadin, Rimactane)

-High-dose antibiotics can harm the liver.
-Patients should be aware of liver-injury symptoms, such as:
+These particular medications can affect your liver, so people taking TB medications should be aware of liver-injury symptoms, such as:

 - appetite loss

 - jaundice, or yellowing of the skin